 Okay, smells lovely.
 Peat up front, fruity and creamy.
 A whiff of salt in the background, vanilla, oak and caramel.
 Grassy, mossy.
 Basically… Ardbeg!

 Perhaps unfairly (?)
 I was in the lucky position to taste Ardbeg Grooves side-by-side with the 10-year-old, Uigeadail, Corryvreckan and the newly released An Oa.
-Putting pretty much anything next to Uigeadail is a pretty unfair fight, but the comparison between the other three was fairly illuminating.
+Putting pretty much anything next to Uigeadail is an unfair fight, but the comparison between the other three was fairly illuminating.

 At first sip there’s no doubt you’re drinking Ardbeg.
 At second sip, it’s tough to determine whether you picked up the correct glass and aren’t, in fact, drinking Ardbeg 10.
 Corryvreckan has that high ABV punch (great stuff) and An Oa that delicious combination of old-furniture and candlewax that floats my boat.
 But Grooves?
 Very tough to distinguish from the traditional 10.